 Tracy Ecclesine Ivie is a freelance writer with more than 25 years of experience in magazines, newspapers and books.
+A member of the American Society of Journalists and Authors, she is a team player who works well under pressure.
+Areas of concentration include: profiles, health, business, the arts, home and lifestyle.

 Tracy is the author of “Why Count Sheep When You Can SLEEP?,” a bedtime survival guide for insomniacs.
 She is also co- author in the book series “Country Inns of America,” published by Architectural Digest and Holt, Rinehart and Winston.